ocroquette/gradle-extools/README.md

 ```

-### Using internal variables, not exported to the environment
+### extools.conf: Using internal variables, not exported to the environment

 If you need the variable value only within Gradle and not as an environment variables in the child processes, use ```var``` instead of ```env``` in the ```extools.conf``` file: